ccao-data/data-architecture/dbt/README.md

   main branch (the `deploy-dbt-docs` workflow)
 * Cleaning up temporary resources in our Athena warehouse whenever a pull request is merged into the main branch (the `cleanup-dbt-resources` workflow)

+<h2 id="how-to-rebuild-models-using-github-actions"> 🔨 How to rebuild models using GitHub Actions</h2>

+GitHub Actions can be used to manually rebuild part or all of our dbt DAG.
+To use this functionality:

+- Go to the `build-and-test-dbt` [workflow page](https://github.com/ccao-data/data-architecture/actions/workflows/build_and_test_dbt.yaml)
+- Click the **Run workflow** dropdown on the right-hand side of the screen
+- Populate the input box following the instructions below
+- Click **Run workflow**, then click the created workflow run to view progress

+The workflow input box expects a space-separated list of dbt model names or selectors.
+Multiple models can be passed at the same time, as the input box values are passed directly to `dbt run`.
+Model names _must include the database schema name_.
+Some possible inputs include:

+- `default.vw_pin_sale` - Rebuild a single view
+- `default.vw_pin_sale default.vw_pin_universe` - Rebuild two views at once
+- `+default.vw_pin_history` - Rebuild a view and all its upstream dependencies
+- `location.*` - Rebuild all views under the `location` schema
+- `path:models` - Rebuild the full DAG (:warning: takes a long time!)

+For more possible inputs using dbt node selection, see the [documentation site](https://docs.getdbt.com/reference/node-selection/syntax#examples).

 <h2 id="how-to-develop-the-catalog"> 💻 How to develop the catalog </h2>